About this time last year, someone messaged me on Instagram telling me she had used the brioche recipe from Bread Toast Crumbs to make cinnamon buns.

 - pinch salt

 for the glaze (halve these quantities if making 9 rolls):

 - milk or cream to thin

 - In a large bowl, whisk together the flour, salt, sugar and yeast.

 - In a separate large bowl, beat the eggs.
 Add the water, milk and melted butter.
 Whisk to combine.
 Pour the liquid ingredients into the dry and mix with a rubber spatula until combined; the mixture will be wet and sticky.
-Cover the bowl with a bowl cover or tea towel and let rise until doubled, 1.5 to 2 hours.
+Cover the bowl with a bowl cover or tea towel and let rise until doubled, 2 hours.

 - Turn dough out onto work surface.
 Divide into two equal portions.
 At this point, you could transfer one half to a buttered loaf pan and simply bake a brioche loaf.
-Or, you can make two pans of cinnamon rolls.
+Or, you can make two pans of cinnamon buns.